alvinj/KotlinQuickReference/README.md

 In regards to writing:

-- Remember that this content will be published as a website and ebooks; don’t write things like “Earlier on this page” or anything else that implies a web format
+- Remember that this content will be published both as a website and in e-book format, so don’t write things like “Earlier on this page” or anything else that implies a web format
 - Don’t copy source code or verbiage from other sources; see the next section for coding examples that I typically use

 Some of the current lessons are a little too verbose, especially the early ones.
 For examples of my preferred minimalist writing style for this book, see these lessons: